deividAlfa/stm32_soldering_iron_controller/README.md

     //#define QUICKO_T12_STM072
     //#define T12_STM103
     //#define YOUR_CUSTOM_CONFIG

-   If your config uses different pinout / pheripherals, adjust the active config too!
+   If your board use the same MCU but different pinout, you will need to adjust the .ioc and the setup.h config!

    As long as you use the same PIN labels, you will only need to touch setup.h.